biblio.bib

 and its soundness theorem have been formalized and machine

 checked using Coq.
-This allows to prove the absence of bugs
+This allows proving the absence of bugs

 Our experimental results show that by adding 57 simple

-annotations we proved safe all classes but 4 our of
+annotations we proved safe all classes but 4 out of

 \texttt{java.lang}, \texttt{java.security} and